WillKoehrsen/Data-Analysis/stocker/readme.md

 hold strategy, besides being the smartest choice, is also the simplest.
 We buy at the start date and hold to the end date.
 Prints the expected profit and plots the expected profit over time.

+### Make prophet model with predictions for 1 year in future

 `model, future = Stocker.create_prophet_model(resample=False)`